Christy McKinney, PhD, MPH

-She spearheaded the development of the NIFTY cup - an infant feeding cup for infants with breastfeeding difficulties such as infants with oral clefts and preterm infants in low resource settings - with a team of multidisciplinary experts from Seattle Childrens, PATH, the University of Washington and Laerdal Global Health.
-She was name the 2017 Inventor of the Year for the University of Washington School of Medicine for this work.
+She spearheaded the development of the NIFTY cup - an infant feeding cup for infants with breastfeeding difficulties such as infants with oral clefts and preterm infants in low resource settings - with a team of multidisciplinary experts from Seattle Children’s, PATH, the University of Washington, and Laerdal Global Health.
+She was named the 2017 Inventor of the Year for the University of Washington School of Medicine for this work.

 An active mentor of junior faculty, Dr. McKinney is the co-Director of the Institute of Translational Sciences (ITHS) KL2 Career Development program, which trains KL2 Scholars through monthly seminars and small group sessions.
 She is a Principal Investigator of Data Science for Child Health Now in Ghana, an NIH/Fogarty funded grant to train Ghanian scientists in biomedical data science.
-She is also the Director of the eight-week Craniofacial and Oral Health Online (COHO) Summer Institute in Clinical Research Methods which trains faculty from around the world in the conduct of clinical research.
+She is also the Director of an 8-week Craniofacial and Oral Health Online (COHO) Summer Institute in Clinical Research Methods which trains faculty from around the world in the conduct of clinical research.